-5. You don’t have to automate everything: Once again, the core objective of automation should be to address fairly repeatable sequence of steps in a reliable fashion.
+5. You don’t have to automate everything: Once again, the core objective of automation should be to address a fairly repeatable sequence of steps in a reliable fashion.
 Avoid automating corner cases that require disproportionate effort; leave it for manual testing.
-It is a dis-service to keep running after automation %.
+It is a disservice to keep running after automation %.

 6. Say NO to Custom frameworks: Peripheral concern should never be a concern of automation coding.
 Focus on the business logic in the test scenario.
 Choose a tool that complements your efforts to address framework requirements.
 Many teams end up spending large amounts of effort managing custom frameworks that have nothing to do with the business objective

-accelQ is a cloud based continuous testing platform for functional and API testing needs.
-With its natural language based interface for test development, accelQ is built for real world challenges in test automation.
+accelQ is a cloud-based continuous testing platform for functional and API testing needs.
+With its natural language-based interface for test development, accelQ is built for real-world challenges in test automation.
 Best Practices are embedded at every stage of the process and script resilience is ensured with autonomics based self-healing techniques.
 Sign up for a free trial and learn more about how accelQ can complement your efforts in building a sustainable automation suite.
 Remember it is not about initial success, but the long-term sustainability.